 - And if you downed that much TNF, you’d die.
 So sure, the cancer is dead.
 But so are you.

 If you want to eat a banana, go ahead.
 It does have some benefits I’m sure.
-But it isn’t going to prevent cancer.
+But rest assured that as much as you want to believe that bananas prevent cancer, the evidence does not support it.
 It’s not ever going to cure cancer.
 It’s not going to do make you live longer.
 It’s just going to provide nutrition.

 - Iwasawa, Haruyo, and Masatoshi Yamazaki.
 “Differences in biological response modifier-like activities according to the strain and maturity of bananas.”
 Food science and technology research 15.3 (2009): 275-282. doi:10.3136/fstr.15.275